 - Family problems

 How can someone receive care from a Stephen Minister?

-Mtr.
-TJ is our Stephen Leader who coordinates referrals.
-If you or someone you know could benefit from the care of a Stephen Minister, please contact Mtr.
-TJ.
-(If you want to talk about Stephen Ministry for someone else, please make sure you get his or her permission first.)
+Rev. Carol Christian is our Stephen Leader who coordinates referrals.
+If you or someone you know could benefit from the care of a Stephen Minister, please contact Deacon Carol (email@example.com).
+(If you want to talk about Stephen Ministry for someone else, please make sure to get their permission first.)

 How does one become a Stephen Minister?

 Stephen Ministers undergo 52 hours of training in Christian caregiving, including general topics such as listening, feelings, boundaries, assertiveness, and using Christian resources in care giving.